patchew-project/qemu/docs/devel/migration.rst

     (the 'listen thread') which takes over the job of receiving pages off the migration stream, while the main thread carries on processing the blob.
-With this thread able to process page reception, the destination now 'sensitises' the RAM to detect any access to missing pages (on Linux using the 'userfault' system).
+With this thread able to process page reception, the destination now 'sensitive' the RAM to detect any access to missing pages (on Linux using the 'userfault' system).

  - Running

-    POSTCOPY_RUN causes the destination to synchronise all state and start the CPUs and IO devices running.
+    POSTCOPY_RUN causes the destination to synchronize all state and start the CPUs and IO devices running.
 The main thread now finishes processing the migration package and now carries on as it would for normal precopy migration